Grad FAQs

 20. Who reviews my application materials?

-Application materials are reviewed by faculty and staff in Graduate Studies and the Psychology Graduate Committee, which consists of faculty in the Psychology Department that teach at the graduate level.
+Application materials are reviewed by faculty and staff in our Graduate School and the Psychology Graduate Committee, which consists of faculty in the Psychology Department that teach at the graduate level.

 21. What does the admissions process involve?